goFrendiAsgard/No-CMS/readme.md

 + (done, tested) facebook, twitter and open ID login
 + (proposed) Drupal's CCK like mechanism
 + (proposed) Make nordrassil generated code easier to be edited.
++ (done, tested) avoid SQL injection on login.
+Damn, just know about it.
+Thank you for Idris Sardi